MCL Tear Rehab in Stone Meadows, MO

 Diagnosing an MCL Tear in Stone Meadows, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to verify the injury’s severity.
-At Axes Physical Therapy, we provide complimentary injury screenings in Stone Meadows, MO.
-With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.
+Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to verify the injury’s severity.
+At Axes Physical Therapy, we have free injury evaluations in Stone Meadows, MO.
+With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Stone Meadows, MO for MCL Tears